Yoshifanatic1/SNES-ROM-Framework/Framework Readme.txt

 - Make the GAMEX ROM work with the SA-1/SuperFX if the user sets the chip to one of those.
 - Add full support for the more obscure chips/peripherals/memory maps.
 Their files lack defines or are untested.
 - Add a 12 MB ROM size option.
 I need a proper implementation of the ExLoROM/ExHiROM memory maps before this can be done.
-- Make it so that setting the ROM size past 4 MB will automatically use ExLoROM/ExHiROM if using standard LoROM/HiROM or the FastROM varients.
 - Potentially modify the bank system so that switching the memory map will auto-adjust the ROM data/SRAM to match the new memory map.
 Currently, switching from HiROM to LoROM causes issues.
 - Add a custom memory map feature that specifies the exact memory map for a game, meant for any games that doesn't fit the mold defined by any normal memory map.
 - Improve the code disassembly scripts to add new features.
 One idea being to generate labels in between code rather than only after a terminating or always branching opcode.